-The following activities can occur for each SQL statement processed, depending on thread reuse and the BIND options.
+For each SQL statement that is processed there are a number of activities that can occur.
+These activities vary depending on thread reuse and the BIND options.

-- For the first SQL call in a transaction reusing a thread with a new authorization ID: - Signon - Authorization check - · Load the SKCT SQL section, if it is not already in the EDM pool. - Create a copy of the SKCT SQL section in the CT, if it is not already there. - If ACQUIRE(USE) is specified: - Acquire referenced TS locks, if not already taken. - Load DBDs in the EDM pool, if they are not already there. - · Process the SQL statement.
+- For the first SQL call in a transaction reusing a thread with a new authorization ID the following actions can occur: - Signon - Authorization check - Load the SKCT SQL section, if it is not already in the EDM pool. - Create a copy of the SKCT SQL section in the CT, if it is not already there. - If ACQUIRE(USE) is specified the following actions can occur: - Acquire referenced TS locks, if not already taken. - Load DBDs in the EDM pool, if they are not already there. - Process the SQL statement.